P O S I W I D

 - Episode 1 draws inspiration from the 2020 documentary, “Bully, Coward, Victim,” by Ivy Meeropol, granddaughter of Julius and Ethel Rosenberg, who Ian Pickus interviewed recently on NPR.

 - Episode 2, “The Apprentice,” is about how Roy Cohn groomed Donald Trump to become his replacement as the Russians’ high profile NYC asset for subversive influence.

 - Episode 3 revisits Trump’s 1987 — the Moscow trip, his Presidential ambition, and 3 competing Atlantic City casinos — through the lens of, “Ideological Subversion,” as defined by defected KGB contact Yuri Bezmenov.

 - Episode 4, “Dreamicide,” features NYT reporting (sources are listed in intro, but that’s not super clear because, sorry again, it’s badly self-produced) detailing the economic consequences resulting from Mr. Trump’s repeated casino bankruptcies in the 1990s.

 - Episode 5, “Perestroika,” combines Russian money laundering and Mr. Trump’s image restructuring by way of Mark Burnett’s post-scrapped-Mir-project reality TV show.

 - In Episode 6, Trump’s rising television fame dovetails with an apparent implicit threat from Russian President Putin, in the form of a Russian mob hit on Sixth Avenuue.

 - Episode 7 draws back the curtain on Russia’s early investment in the American social media company Facebook, and the melodrama of Trump’s astroturf campaign against Jon Bon Jovi, all of which helped set the stage for Russia’s active measures and disinformation operations in the 2016 election.

-This playlist features the same content in shorter individuated videos:
+The following playlist features POSIWID in shorter individuated videos: